PulseWaves/Specification/specification.rst

   The compression scheme used for the pulse records.
 In version 1.0 there is no compression and this is always 0.

 Pulse Record Length:
   The size, in bytes, of the Pulse Record.
-All Pulse Records within a PuLSe file have the same type and hence the same length.
+All Pulse Records within a Pulse file have the same type and hence the same length.
 If the specified size is larger than implied by the pulse format (e.g. 32 bytes instead of 28 bytes for format 0) the remaining bytes are user-specific “extra bytes”.
 The meaning of such “extra bytes” can be described with an Extra Bytes VLR (see Table 12 and Table 24) to make them useful to others as well.

 Number of Pulse Records:
   This field contains the total number of pulse records within the file.